Top of the page

 Laparoscopically assisted vaginal hysterectomy (LAVH) removes the uterus through the vagina.
 In some cases, the ovaries and fallopian tubes are taken out at the same time.

-Some women go home the day of surgery.
-Others will stay in the hospital 1 to 2 days after surgery.
-You will need about 4 to 6 weeks to fully recover.
+You may go home the day of surgery or stay in the hospital 1 to 2 days after surgery.
+And you may need about 4 to 6 weeks to fully recover.
 The recovery time may be shorter for some people.

 Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.